adampaquette/Typely/README.md

 ![Typely](assets/logo-300.png)

-Typerly let you create types easyly with a fluent API to embrace Domain-driven design and value objects.
+`Typely` let you create types easyly with a fluent API to embrace Domain-driven design and value objects.

 # Example